Structure-Aware Computing, Partial Quantifier Elimination And SAT: Structure-Aware Property Generation

-As we mentioned in the introduction, PQE is formula-specific as opposed to QE.
-So, in contrast to testing that can be \ti{made} structure-aware by a particular choice of tests, property generation by PQE is structure-aware \ti{naturally}.
-Let $M^*(X^*,V,W)$, for instance, be a circuit equivalent to $M$ but structurally different and let formula $F^*$ specify $M^*$.
-Let $H$ be a property obtained by taking a single clause out of \prob{X}{F}.
-To produce $H$ (or a property $H'$ implying $H$) from \prob{X^*}{F^*}, one generally needs to take out a \ti{set} of clauses that can be quite large.
-That is $H$ easier to obtain for $M$ than for $M^*$.
-In the worst case, to produce $H'$ implying $H$, one has to take out all clauses \ie perform full QE on \prob{X^*}{F^*}.
+One can show that $Q$ specifies high-quality tests detecting the ``fault'' of $M$ simulated by removing $C$ from $F$.
+Assume that a full assignment $(\pnt{v},\pnt{w}^*)$ to $V \cup W$ falsifies $Q$.
+Then \pnt{v} defines a test showing that the faulty version of $M$ specified by $F \setminus \s{C}$ can produce a \ti{wrong} output $\pnt{w}^*$ under the input \pnt{v} (see Appendix~\ref{app:stuck_at} for details).
+This fault relates to a stuck-at fault~\cite{abram}.
+The latter is an imaginary manufacturing bug where a signal line of $M$ is stuck at 0 or 1.
+Tests detecting stuck-at faults are known to be structure-aware tests of very high quality.
+So, on the one hand, $H(V,W)$ is a \tb{semantic} property holding for every circuit logically equivalent to $M$.
+On the other hand, $H$ is produced by \tb{structure-aware computing} (due to using PQE) and has a \ti{special meaning} for $M$.
+Namely, $H$ specifies all tests detecting the stuck-at fault of $M$ corresponding to the removal of a single clause of $F$.

-Here are some experimental results on property generation we reported in~\cite{cav23} that describe the status quo.
-Those results were produced by an optimized version of \dpqe~\cite{cav23}.
+Below, to describe the status quo, we recall some experimental results of~\cite{cav23}.
+Those results were produced by an optimized version of \dpqe.
 The latter was used to generate properties for the combinational circuit $N_k$ obtained by unfolding a sequential circuit $N$ for $k$ time frames.
-Those properties were employed to produce invariants of $N$.
+Each single property was generated by taking out a clause from a formula specifying $N_k$ where all variables but the state variables of the last time frame were quantified.
+Those properties of $N_k$ were employed to produce invariants of $N$.
 A sample of HWMCC benchmarks containing from 100 to 8,000 latches was used in those experiments. \dpqe managed to generate a lot of properties of $N_k$ that turned out to be invariants of $N$. \dpqe also successfully generated an \ti{unwanted} invariant of a FIFO buffer and so identified a hard-to-find bug.
+However, the percentage of PQE problems solved by \dpqe was relatively \ti{low}.
+(A single PQE problem was to take a clause out of a quantified formula describing $N_k$.)
+So, the current methods of PQE solving need to be \ti{significantly improved}.